ecmwf/polytope/docs/Service/Features/vertical_profile.md

 ## Optional Fields

 `axes` refers to the axes on which to generate the vertical profile.
-In this case the vertical profile is generated accross `levelist` based on the inputted `range`.
+In this case the vertical profile is generated across `levelist` based on the inputted `range`.
 In the vertical profile this field is optional as the default is assumed to be `levelist` if not given.

 `range` is an optional field within `feature`.
 It refers to the extent of the `axes` on which the vertical profile will be generated.
 In the above case where: